Tony is a writer and photographer who lives in Pretoria, South Africa.

 The insistence on this was like a flame to dry tinder, the dry tinder being the anger and resentment of Blacks at their continued oppression, the history of more than 300 years of racism which was increasingly legalised and institutionalised.

 If the government had been at all sensitive to the signs of the times, it might have made some accommodations of its own.

 As the editor of the Natal Mercury wrote on 17 June: "The real tragedy of yesterday's bloody riot at Soweto, in which a number of people died, is that it might never have happened if the authorities had heeded earlier alarm signals."

-Another warning signal had come a just six weeks before 16 June from the then Dean of St Mary's Cathedral in Johannesburg, Desmond Mpilo Tutu, who wrote a letter in early May to Prime Minister John Vorster saying, "I am writing to you, Sir, because I have a growing nightmarish fear that unless something drastic is done very soon then bloodshed and violence are going to happen in South Africa almost inevitably."
+Another warning signal had come just six weeks before 16 June from the then-Dean of St. Mary's Cathedral in Johannesburg, Desmond Mpilo Tutu.
+He wrote a letter in early May to Prime Minister John Vorster:

 The Soweto uprising or Soweto riots were a series of clashes in Soweto, South Africa on June 16, 1976 between black youths and the South African authorities.
 The riots grew out of protests against the policies of the National Party government and its

 Hector Pieterson (1964 – 16 June 1976) became the iconic image of the 1976 Soweto uprising in apartheid South Africa when a news photograph by Sam Nzima of the dying Hector being carried by a fellow student, was published around the world.